Step into A Tree-Inspired Building: Vertical Forests in Architecture Design

 The Milan Skyscraper Leads the Way

-Bosco Verticale is the award-winning pair of residential towers located in the Porta Nuova district of Milan.
-Officially opened in 2014, the two residential tower blocks are covered in 800 trees as well as 15,000 plants and 4,500 shrubs.
-Designed by Boeri, Barreca and La Varra with the help of horticulturalists and botanists, the buildings are part of the rehab project in the historic district of the city.
+Bosco Verticale is the award-winning pair of residential towers in Milan’s Porta Nuova district.
+Officially opened in 2014, the two residential tower blocks are covered in 800 trees, 15,000 plants and 4,500 shrubs.
+Designed by Boeri, Barreca, and La Varra with the help of horticulturalists and botanists, the buildings are part of the rehab project in the city’s historic district.

-Each tower is home to several trees measuring from 3 to 6 meters in height.
+Each tower has several trees measuring from 3 to 6 meters in height.
 The trees produce oxygen and help reduce smog in the city.
 Moreover, these trees also assist in moderating temperatures during winter and summer.

 Replication of Vertical Forests to Other Urban Centers